Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   * No static html, css, or js files
   * Demonstrates how to generate and manipulate html in pure python on both the client and server sides.
-  * A useful skeleton that include Ajax JSON state updates from server to client and vice versa.
+  * A useful skeleton that includes Ajax JSON state updates from server to client and vice versa.
-  * Uses a little jQuery on the client side (hence the 'nearly' in Nearly Pure)
+  * Calls a few JS methods directly from Python, hence the 'nearly pure' in the title
   * Powered by Jacques De Hooge's [*Transcrypt™*](https://transcrypt.org/) Python to JS transpiler and Marcel Hellkamp's [*Bottle Python Web Framework.*](http://bottlepy.org/docs/dev/)

 ### Who's this for?